akkartik/teliva/README.md

 ## Isn't this just an IDE?

 There's one big difference: these apps are not intended to be runnable outside of the Teliva environment.
-Editing the sources will always be a core feature that's front and center in the UI.
+Editing the sources and visualizing permissions granted will always be core features that are front and center in the UI.

 A second, more subtle difference: it's primarily an environment for _running_ apps, and only secondarily for editing them.
 Starting up the environment puts